Lou Lamoriello: New Jersey Devils (1987–2015)

-Lamoriello has fostered a "unique corporate culture" that has encouraged player loyalty.
-For example, Martin Brodeur took below market contracts to stay with the Devils for years, while defenseman Ken Daneyko played all 1,283 of his NHL games with the team.
+Besides being thriftly in negotiations, Lamoriello has also fostered a "unique corporate culture" that has encouraged player loyalty, which in turn enabled him to assemble competitive teams at a considerably lower payroll, compared to the big-spending Atlantic Division rivals New York Rangers and Philadelphia Flyers, before the salary cap was implemented as a result of the 2004–05 NHL lockout.
+For example, Martin Brodeur frequently accepted below market contracts and stayed with the Devils for nearly his entire career, while defenseman Ken Daneyko played all 1,283 of his NHL games with the team.